 All children have to learn to regulate their behaviour appropriately; it’s possibly one of the toughest skills they’ll learn – but it’s also one of the most rewarding for their wellbeing.

 Equipping children with the tools to manage their impulses and exhibit a degree of control when they may feel out of control is one of our hardest jobs as parents.
-When we’re in the midst of a difficult phase it can be a daunting task, but future success and happiness are dependent upon learning these critical skills.
+When we’re in the midst of a difficult phase it can be a daunting task, but future success and happiness are dependent upon learning these critical skills and strategies.

-One of the most important ways we can support children in this area of development is through helping them to identify and label their feelings – and modelling acceptable reactions to those big emotions.
+One of the most important ways we can support children in this area of development is through helping them to identify and label their feelings – and modelling appropriate reactions to those big emotions.

 Today I’m sharing seven social-emotional activities for preschoolers and reception age kids, to help support this critical developmental phase and increase resilience in your children.

 9 Emotions Activities For Preschoolers